nahog/argentina-android-tv/README.md

 The app is meant to be used with the remote control, and only uses the D-PAD and the Channel Up/Down buttons.

 - Channel up and down moves between channels.
-- D-PAD up and down also moves between channels (when the channel list is not open).
+- D-PAD up and down also moves between channels.
+When the channel list is open moves between channels to tune a new one.
 - D-PAD right and left moves between alternative streams of the same channel.
 - Center button provides channel list and current channel OSD.
+Center again tune the new channel, back button close the menu without tunning a new channel.
 - Volumen Up, Down and mute pass through and controls the TV function.

 ## Technical details